 If budget isn’t a concern, you can buy a full day’s worth of cloth diapers for emergencies or for the added flexibility of going an extra day here and there without washing.

-How many covers will you need?
+How many cloth diaper covers will I need?

 The number of cloth diaper covers you need will vary depending on the type of system you choose to go with.